Elise Mamanu-Gray

-Elise Mamanu-Gray is a New Zealand Professional footballer who last played for NPLW side Southern United.
-She has represented New Zealand at senior and all age group levels.
+Eli Mamanu-Gray is a New Zealand Professional footballer who last played for NPLW side Southern United.
+They have represented New Zealand at senior and all age group levels since 2008.

 College career

 After attending Queen's High School in Dunedin, Mamanu-Gray studied BSc Psychology at Indiana University / Purdue University in 2010.

 Club career

-In 2017 Mamanu-Gray captained the Southern United side in the New Zealand Women's National League, during the NPL Victoria off season.
+In 2017 Mamanu-Gray captained the Southern United side in the New Zealand Women's National League, during the NPL Victoria off season, to their first ever grand final.

-Mamanu-Gray played signed for Heidelberg United in 2015.
-She played there for four seasons earning 58 appearances and scoring 8 goals.
+Mamanu-Gray signed for Heidelberg United in 2015.
+They played there for four seasons earning 58 appearances and scoring 18 goals.

 International career

-After not making U17 and U20 World Cup squads for New Zealand despite playing friendlies and qualifiers, Mamana-Gray thought about retiring.
+Mamanu-Gray has played for New Zealand at U-17, U-20, and women’s national team levels since 2008.

 Mamana-Gray was called up to the New Zealand women's national football team in November 2012 for the friendlies against Thailand.
-She made her debut in the first game on 25 November 2017, which ended as a 0–0 draw.
+She made her debut in the first game on 25 November 2015, which ended as a 0–0 draw.